Logo preload

 April 21, 2020

-Experts agree that more testing is key to reopening the economy, but it’s also incumbent upon employers to provide a safe workspace to protect their staff and reduce the risk of litigation.
+Experts believe increased testing is crucial for reopening the economy.
+They also emphasize that employers must ensure a safe workspace to protect their staff and minimize litigation risk.

 OSHA has published guidance for preparing workplaces for COVID-19, that includes maintaining “regular housekeeping practices, including routine cleaning and disinfecting of surfaces, equipment, and other elements of the work environment.”